mariosasodotcom/mirror-enc/README.md

 HASH Algorithm:
 ```
-This module uses MD5, SHA-1, SHA-224 and SHA-256 algorithms to generate hashes
+This module uses MD5, SHA-1, SHA-224 and SHA-256 algorithms to generate hashes.
 ```

 BASE64 Encoding:
 ```
-This module uses Base64 to encode or decode (if text files) files
+This module uses Base64 to encode or decode files (if text files).
 ```

 ### Texts Mode